duartegroup/molfunc/README.md

 ![alt text](ffunc/common/smiles_example.png)

-To modify the 3D benzene structure in _examples/_ by replacing the first hydrogen atom (number 7) with a methly
+To modify the 3D benzene structure in _examples/_ by replacing the first hydrogen atom (number 7) with a methyl
 ```
 ffunc examples/benzene.xyz -a 7 -s C[*]
 ```